vtr0n/Comminator/README.md

 Shell script to generate fake commits

 ### Usage
-1. Create a new github repo or your current Github account
+1. Create a new github repo or use one from your current Github account
 2. Run ```./commitator.sh```

 ### Screenshot